Medsafe Logo

 Whilst some reactions may occur when a medicine is used at higher than recommended doses, adverse reactions may also occur when normal doses are used.

-Reactions may be evident within minutes or years after exposure to the medicine and may range from minor reactions like a skin rash to serious and life-threatening events such as a heart attack or liver damage.
+Reactions may be evident within minutes or years after exposure to the medicine or vaccine and may range from minor reactions like a skin rash to serious and life-threatening events such as a heart attack or liver damage.

-The limitations of using spontaneous reports include under-reporting (i.e. some cases may not be reported), a lack of reliable information on the number of people taking the medicine, and incomplete information on diagnosis and history of the patient.
 Spontaneous reports are also not very effective at detecting adverse reactions that occur a long time after starting the medicine.
-For this reason spontaneous reports are only used to detect safety signals and are not used to investigate or confirm them.
-Information obtained from spontaneous reports need to be interpreted with caution.
+For this reason, spontaneous suspected adverse reaction reports are only used to detect safety signals and are not used to investigate or confirm them.

 What is a safety signal?